redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

     cat /etc/redhat-release
     ```

-## Use RHEL's soft-reboot feature to deploy an update to the homepage
+## Use RHEL's soft-reboot feature to deploy an update to the webpage

 In the last steps we are going to push a new RHEL 10 webpage to the homapage server and make use of the RHEL 10 soft-reboot feature to deploy the new layers.

-1. Change to the homepage-rhel10update directory.
-This has a new homepage for RHEL 10 with more images.
+1. Change to the webpage-rhel10update directory.
+This has a new webpage for RHEL 10 with more images.

     ```bash
-    cd ../homepage-rhel10update
+    cd ../webpage-rhel10update
     ```

-2. Build the new homepage images with the tags `homepage:latest` and `homepage:rhel10update`.
+2. Build the new webpage images with the tags `webpage:latest` and `webpage:rhel10update`.

     !!! tip
         Remeber to change the $QUAY_USER in the `Containerfile` to your repository userid.

     <details>
-    <summary>Review homepage-rhel10update/Containerfile</summary>
+    <summary>Review webpage-rhel10update/Containerfile</summary>
     ```dockerfile
-    --8<-- "use-cases/image-mode-way-of-working/homepage-rhel10update/Containerfile"
+    --8<-- "use-cases/image-mode-way-of-working/webpage-rhel10update/Containerfile"
     ```
     </details>

     ```bash
-    podman build -t quay.io/$QUAY_USER/homepage:latest -t quay.io/$QUAY_USER/homepage:rhel10update -f Containerfile
+    podman build -t quay.io/$QUAY_USER/webpage:latest -t quay.io/$QUAY_USER/webpage:rhel10update -f Containerfile
     ```

-3. Push the updated homepage images to the registry.
+3. Push the updated webpage images to the registry.

     ```bash
-    podman push quay.io/$QUAY_USER/homepage:latest && podman push quay.io/$QUAY_USER/homepage:rhel10update
+    podman push quay.io/$QUAY_USER/webpage:latest && podman push quay.io/$QUAY_USER/webpage:rhel10update
     ```

-4. No we switch to the `homepage` VM, we will use our special ssh command to log into the VM.
+4. No we switch to the `webpage` VM, we will use our special ssh command to log into the VM.

     ```bash
-    VM_IP=$(sudo virsh -q domifaddr homepage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
+    VM_IP=$(sudo virsh -q domifaddr webpage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
     ```

 5. Let's check if there is an update in the registry using the `bootc upgrade --check` command.